kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 - [ ] Create an Amazon SQS queue, and have the machines write to the queue

-- [ ] Create an Amazon Kinesis Firehose delivery stream to store the data in Amazon S3
+- [x] create an amazon kinesis firehose delivery stream to store the data in amazon s3

 - [ ] Create an Auto Scaling Group of Amazon EC2 instances behind ELBs to write data into Amazon RDS